DonJayamanne/typescript-notebook/README.md

 ## Examples
 * Use the command `Open a sample node.js notebook` to open a sample notebook.
-* Use the command `Welcome: Open Walkthrought...` to checkout the samples.
+* Use the command `Welcome: Open Walkthrough...` to checkout the samples.

 ## Requirements
 * node.js >= 12